Need a room?

 “I joined every CEO and Business club I could.
 I went to entrepreneur breakfasts and spoke with any mentor who would give me their time,” Adamowicz said.
 “I was everywhere.
 That led me to meaningful connections and helped me to hire people.”

 Before starting the company, Adamowicz and his team traveled to nine major universities in the state of Florida to compile data.
 They asked students, faculty and housing communities what their main issues were concerning student housing.
 A lot of the problems involved students struggling to find other students to live with through platforms like Craigslist and Facebook and having to live with non-students and having issues as a result. total, Adamowicz and his team spoke with about 1,000 people.

 After compiling this data, Adamowicz and his team realized that they were onto something – something that could potentially revolutionize the way students find housing and roommates.

-“I’ve been on the FGCU campus and random people have come up to me and told me that they were able to find roommates or sublet their place, or that they were in a bad situation that they were able to get out of because of this platform,” said Adamowicz.
+“I’ve been on the FGCU campus and random people have come up to me and told me that they were able to find roommates or sublet their place, or that they were in a bad situation that they were able to get out of because of this platform,” Adamowicz said.
 “Having random people come up and tell me that I’ve helped them is the best payoff.
 That alone, is worth doing what we’re doing.”